dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 ### Installation through Manifests

-Follow the below mentioned steps to setup prometheus monitoring for your cluster.
+Follow the below mentioned steps to setup Prometheus monitoring for your cluster.

 #### Install Prometheus operator